 Since then, Urgent Action Fund has conducted workshops through this initiative on Sustaining Activism and Integrated Security.
 The workshops bring together groups of human rights defenders to promote and facilitate sharing of information between activists as well as support activists to create tailor made plans for themselves and their organizations.

-The Global Nonprofit Information Network (GNIN) – launched in March 2007 by Urgent Action Fund, Grantmakers Without Borders, and OMB Watch fosters information-sharing focused on “counterterrorism” measures affecting the nonprofit sector and global civil society.
+The Global Nonprofit Information Network (GNIN) – launched in March 2007 by Urgent Action Fund, Engaged Donors for Global Equity (EDGE), and the Center for Effective Government fosters information-sharing focused on “counterterrorism” measures affecting the nonprofit sector and global civil society.
 In September 2008, GNIN released seven fact sheets that concisely document how the so-called war on terror hampers charitable activities.

 Research conducted by GNIN demonstrates that the role of charities in terrorist financing was greatly exaggerated.
 Since the September 11th attacks in the United States, no domestic charity has been convicted of materially aiding terrorists.
 Nonetheless, “counterterrorism” measures continue to inhibit charitable activities, targeting programs designed to address the root causes of terrorism.
 As GNIN noted, “The penalties threatened and burdens imposed by the U.S. government actively discourage charities from doing vital work in the world’s most troubled areas, places where a positive U.S. presence would support an American message of tolerance and compassion, and better protect global security.”
 GNIN believes that “a better federal counterterrorism strategy would improve charities’ effectiveness and keep America safer.”